deepjavalibrary/djl-serving/serving/docs/adapters.md

 # Adapters

 **Note that this API is experimental and is subject to change.
-Using it requires the environment variable feature flag `ENABLE_ADAPTERS_PREVIEW`.**

 DJL Serving has first class support for adapters.
 Adapters are patches or changes that can be made to a model to fine tune it for a particular usage.